microsoft/FluidFramework/packages/runtime/container-runtime/api-report/container-runtime.api.md

 import { ISummaryTree } from '@fluidframework/protocol-definitions';
 import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';
 import { ITelemetryBaseLogger } from '@fluidframework/core-interfaces';
+import { ITelemetryBaseLogger as ITelemetryBaseLogger_2 } from '@fluidframework/core-interfaces/internal';
 import { ITelemetryContext } from '@fluidframework/runtime-definitions';
 import { ITelemetryLoggerExt } from '@fluidframework/telemetry-utils/internal';
 import { MessageType } from '@fluidframework/protocol-definitions';